HamzaAbdallh03/Health-Tracker-App-Flutter-project-/README.md

- Health Tracker App (Flutter)
+ Project Description

-A simple Flutter application for tracking basic health measurements such as Blood Pressure and Blood Sugar, with clear results and predefined normal ranges.
+This is a simple Flutter Health Tracker Application that allows users to enter basic health measurements and view their status based on predefined ranges.

- This project is for educational purposes only and does not provide medical diagnosis.
+The application is designed for educational purposes and demonstrates Flutter UI design, state management, and user input handling.

-Application Overview
-The Health Tracker App allows users to:

-Enter health values

-Validate inputs

-Display health status results

-View normal ranges for each measurement

-The app focuses on clean UI, simple logic, and Flutter fundamentals.

  Features

-Blood Pressure input:
+Enter Blood Pressure values:

 Systolic (SYS)

 Diastolic (DIA)

-Blood Sugar input
+Enter Blood Sugar level

-One-click Check button to evaluate results
+Calculate health status using a Check button

-Results displayed below inputs
+Display results below the input fields

-Clear normal ranges for each measurement
+Show normal ranges for each health measurement

 Reset all inputs easily

-User-friendly and responsive UI
+Clean and simple user interface

- Health Rules Used (Demo Only)
+ Health Ranges Used (Demo)

+ These values are for demonstration only and not medical diagnosis.

+Blood Pressure

-Blood Pressure – Systolic (SYS)
+Systolic (SYS)

-Status	Range
-Low	< 90
-Normal	90 – 119
+Normal: 90 – 119

-Elevated	120 – 139
+Elevated: 120 – 139

-High	≥ 140
+High: ≥ 140

+Low: < 90

-Blood Pressure – Diastolic (DIA)
+Diastolic (DIA)

-Status	Range
-Low	< 60
-Normal	60 – 79
+Normal: 60 – 79

-Elevated	80 – 89
+Elevated: 80 – 89

-High	≥ 90
+High: ≥ 90

+Low: < 60

 Blood Sugar

-Status	Range
-Low	< 70 mg/dL
-Normal	70 – 140 mg/dL
+Normal: 70 – 140 mg/dL

+Low: < 70 mg/dL

-High	> 140 mg/dL
+High: > 140 mg/dL

-🛠 Built With
+ Technologies Used

 Flutter

 Dart

 Material Design (Material 3)

- Getting Started
-Prerequisites
+ How to Run the Project

-Flutter SDK installed
+Make sure Flutter SDK is installed

-VS Code or Android Studio
+Open the project in VS Code

-Emulator or physical device

-Installation & Run
-bash
-نسخ الكود
+Run the following command:

 flutter pub get
 flutter run

+Use an emulator or a physical device

  Project Structure
-vbnet
-نسخ الكود
 lib/
  ├── main.dart
  └── health_tracker_page.dart
 test/
  └── widget_test.dart (optional)
- What This Project Demonstrates
-StatefulWidget usage

-TextEditingController

-Input validation

-Conditional logic

-UI layout using:

-Card

-ListView

-ListTile

-Flutter best practices for beginner projects

-Clean code structure